 Scorpio tree theme: white metallic

 Scorpio is an intense and powerful sign, so they need a statement tree.
-There is no bigger statement than a white metallic Christmas tree, particularly when it is set against dark decor.
+And for us, there is no bigger statement than a white metallic Christmas tree, particularly when set against dark decor.
 To complete this look, adorn your tree with large metallic baubles, giant snowflakes, and lavish beading.
+The bigger the better!

 Lydia is a freelance travel writer, and Lifestyle News Editor at My Imperfect Life